awsr/PS-StreamXRef/docs/Clear-XRefLookupData.md

 ```

 ## DESCRIPTION
-Clears either all data or any combination of the following for the StreamXRef module: Api key, User lookup cache, Clip lookup cache, Video lookup cache.
+Clears either all data or any combination of the following for the StreamXRef module: API key, User lookup cache, Clip lookup cache, Video lookup cache.

 ## EXAMPLES